 This section provides background information about the E1 line interface parameters.
-For detailed information about each parameter, see the Reference Guide for your MAX.
+For detailed information about each parameter, see the MAX Reference Guide.

 E1 signaling mode

 An E1 line's signaling mode (Sig Mode) can be None (leased) or one of the following: